What is the difference between the M.A. program and the Ph.D. program?

 What about financial aid?

-There is no financial aid from either the department or the GSAS to pursue the M.A. in Hispanic Cultural Studies.
+There is no financial aid from either the department or the GSAS to pursue the M.A. in Latin American & Iberian Cultures.
 For information about the costs associated with this program see the relevant page in the GSAS web site.

 Students admitted to the Ph.D. program are typically offered a five-year award that combines fellowships and teaching assistantships as well as full tuition and health insurance.
 Normally students hold a fellowship in years one and five (during which they have no teaching responsibilities) and a teaching assistantship in years two, three, and four.
 U.S. citizens may also secure loans or external fellowships to subsidize their graduate career.